nice-game-hints/cleo/Chapter-3/index.md

 order: 30
 ---

-The crew isn't so merry anymore - your first task is to [do something](pambo.md)
+The crew isn't so merry anymore - you should [talk to Avery](pambo.md) to see how dire the situation is.